Michael Heilmann's Automatic Resource Management System Mark 1

 Visit callback function

-A visit function is a function of the signature void Arms_VisitCallbackFunction(void *object)
+A visit function is a function of the signature void Arms_VisitCallbackFunction(void* context, void *object)

 .

-The visit callback function is supplied to a type when that type is created and is passed a pointer to
+The visit callback function is supplied to a type when that type is created via Arms_addType

 on any object directly reachable from the specified object.